Financial-Times/origami/README.md

 Read the [_o3 Getting Started_](docs/o3-getting-started.md) guide to use Origami o3 styles and components in your project.

+## Maintaining Origami o2 in your project

+Legacy documentation for using the o2 component system can be found in [docs/legacy-o2-docs](/docs/legacy-o2-docs/index.md).

 ## Proposals

 If you'd like to make a proposal for a new component or anything else, go ahead and [open an issue](https://github.com/Financial-Times/origami/issues/new).